Things That Can Go Wrong

 In addition, always observe safety distances with rockets and ideally give them the most room by placing them at the back of your display area in case this happens.
 It is also a great example of why good PPE is essential for firers.
-We hear a lot of newbies talking about using rockets in very small gardens on the basis that the effect explodes in the air and therefore a long way away.
+I hear a lot of newbies talking about using rockets in very small gardens on the basis that the effect explodes in the air and therefore a long way away.
 This is a completely wrong way to look at the safety distances on rockets, you should consider what would happen if they explode in the tube!

 Low breaking shots

 Very occasionally you might see a shot from a cake or candle that breaks (explodes) much lower than the others or even just above the firework.
 This can be caused if there’s not enough lift charge for that shot or the firework is damaged.
 There’s not much you can do about this and it’s another reason why safety distances are so important so the resulting effects won’t reach spectators.